Metamorphosis: Fish

 Some fish, both bony fish (Osteichthyes) and jawless fish (Agnatha), undergo metamorphosis.
 Fish metamorphosis is typically under strong control by the thyroid hormone.

 Examples among the non-bony fish include the lamprey.
 Among the bony fish, mechanisms are varied.

 The salmon is diadromous, meaning that it changes from a freshwater to a saltwater lifestyle.

 Many species of flatfish begin their life bilaterally symmetrical, with an eye on either side of the body; but one eye moves to join the other side of the fish – which becomes the upper side – in the adult form.

 The European eel has a number of metamorphoses, from the larval stage to the leptocephalus stage, then a quick metamorphosis to glass eel at the edge of the continental shelf (eight days for the Japanese eel), two months at the border of fresh and salt water where the glass eel undergoes a quick metamorphosis into elver, then a long stage of growth followed by a more gradual metamorphosis to the migrating phase.
 In the pre-adult freshwater stage, the eel also has phenotypic plasticity because fish-eating eels develop very wide mandibles, making the head look blunt.
 Leptocephali are common, occurring in all Elopomorpha (tarpon- and eel-like fish).

 Most other bony fish undergo metamorphosis initially from egg to immotile larvae known as sac fry (fry with a yolk sac), then to motile larvae (often known as fingerlings due to them roughly reaching the length of a human finger) that have to forage for themselves after the yolk sac resorbs, and then to the juvenile stage where the fish progressively start to resemble adult morphology and behaviors until finally reaching sexual maturity.

+Tetrapods

+Fossil groups

+The extinct temnospondyls and their modern amphibian descendants, as well as some seymouriamorphs are known to have undergone metamorphosis.
+Because earlier tetrapodomorphs underwent direct development, and seymouriamorphs are more closely related to amniotes (which include mammals, reptiles and birds) than to temnospondyls and amphibians, it has been proposed that either: the last common ancestor of living tetrapods underwent metamorphosis, which was subsequently lost in amniotes, or that metamorphosis convergently evolved in temnospondyls and seymouriamorphs.